 When you consider the differences within your relationships and interactions, what makes one uplifting and another draining?
 It could be the positivity ratio.

-“There’s a ratio of five to one - in healthy relationships, there are typically five positive interactions to every negative interaction,” explains UW Health psychologist Shilagh Mirgain, PhD.
+“There’s a ratio of 5 to 1 – in healthy relationships, there are typically five positive interactions to every negative interaction,” said UW Health psychologist Shilagh Mirgain, PhD.
 “A positive interaction could be shared laughter, an expression of appreciation or joy while the negative can be a complaint or criticism – and it doesn’t have to be directed at your personally.”

 There are times when we encounter someone Mirgain describes as an “Eeyore” – the storybook character famous for his pessimism.
 And when we do, it can leave us feeling drained because everything takes on a negative tone.
 While it’s not practical to think we can avoid people like that, we can work on shifting the interactions toward the positive.